-^{}Source: some data included in these columns are unreviewed management data of the Company.
-Partition of some of the administrative for year ended 31 December 2019, 31 December 2020 and periods ended 30 June 2021 is not presented in such layout in the Audited and Interim Financial Statements and is based on management data.
+Source: some data included in these columns are unreviewed management data of the Company.
+Partition of some of the administrative expenses for year ended 31 December 2020, 31 December 2021, 31 December 2022 and periods ended 31 March 2022 and 31 March 2023 is not presented in such layout in the Audited and Interim Financial Statements and are based on management data.